JGCRI/gaia/paper/paper.md

 # Summary

 `gaea` is an open-source R package designed to estimate crop yield shocks in response to annual climate variations and CO2 concentrations at the country scale for 12 major crops.
-This innovative tool streamlines the workflow from raw data processing to the production of different forms of yield shock, such as agricultural productivity changes at the basin level, which can be directly integrated into the latest Global Change Analysis Model (GCAM) [@Bond-Lamberty_2024; @Calvin_2019].
+This innovative tool streamlines the workflow from raw climate data processing to the production of different forms of yield shock, such as agricultural productivity changes at the region-basin level, which can be directly integrated into the latest Global Change Analysis Model (GCAM) [@Bond-Lamberty_2024; @Calvin_2019].
 At its core, `gaea` employs an empirical econometric model that leverages historical crop yield data (e.g., from [FAOSTAT](https://www.fao.org/faostat/en/#data/QCL)) and climate data for robust empirical fitting across diverse country-crop-climate combinations. `gaea` is fully compatible with the widely-used climate data from the Coupled Model Intercomparison Project Phase 6 (CMIP6), bias-adjusted by the Inter-Sectoral Impact Model Intercomparison Project ([ISIMIP](https://www.isimip.org/)).
 For future projections, the package aggregates global gridded precipitation and temperature data to the national level, weighted by cropland area derived from MIRCA [@Portmann_2010].
 This approach enables the projection of annual yield shocks under various future climate scenarios, differentiated by crop type, country, and time.
 More broadly, `gaea` serves as a lightweight yet powerful model that equips researchers with the tools to explore the possibility space of global crop yields responses to future climate uncertainties, enhancing human-Earth system analysis capabilities.

 # Statement of need